Juliox1000/project/docs/internet.md

 Generally speaking, wireless networks are less secure than traditional networks.
 Thus, strict wireless security measures are necessary to ensure that threat actors aren’t gaining access.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GXbqFBKwM2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+  <H1> <u> <strong> Network protocols  <H1> <u> <strong>

+ The Internet Protocol (IP) is the principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
+Its routing function enables internetworking, and essentially establishes the Internet.

+IP has the task of delivering packets from the source host to the destination host solely based on the IP addresses in the packet headers.
+For this purpose, IP defines packet structures that encapsulate the data to be delivered.
+It also defines addressing methods that are used to label the datagram with source and destination information.

+Historically, IP was the connectionless datagram service in the original Transmission Control Program introduced by Vint Cerf and Bob Kahn in 1974, which was complemented by a connection-oriented service that became the basis for the Transmission Control Protocol (TCP).
+The Internet protocol suite is therefore often referred to as TCP/IP.

+The first major version of IP, Internet Protocol Version 4 (IPv4), is the dominant protocol of the Internet.
+Its successor is Internet Protocol Version 6 (IPv6), which has been in increasing deployment on the public Internet since c.
+2006.

+  <H2> <u> <strong> Function <H2> <u> <strong>

+In May 1974, the Institute of Electrical and Electronics Engineers (IEEE) published a paper entitled "A Protocol for Packet Network Intercommunication".[4]
+The paper's authors, Vint Cerf and Bob Kahn, described an internetworking protocol for sharing resources using packet switching among network nodes.
+A central control component of this model was the "Transmission Control Program" that incorporated both connection-oriented links and datagram services between hosts.
+The monolithic Transmission Control Program was later divided into a modular architecture consisting of the Transmission Control Protocol and User Datagram Protocol at the transport layer and the Internet Protocol at the internet layer.
+The model became known as the Department of Defense (DoD) Internet Model and Internet protocol suite, and informally as TCP/IP.

+IP versions 1 to 3 were experimental versions, designed between 1973 and 1978.[5]
+The following Internet Experiment Note (IEN) documents describe version 3 of the Internet Protocol, prior to the modern version of IPv4:

+IEN 2 (Comments on Internet Protocol and TCP), dated August 1977 describes the need to separate the TCP and Internet Protocol functionalities (which were previously combined.)
+It proposes the first version of the IP header, using 0 for the version field.
+IEN 26 (A Proposed New Internet Header Format), dated February 1978 describes a version of the IP header that uses a 1-bit version field.
+IEN 28 (Draft Internetwork Protocol Description Version 2), dated February 1978 describes IPv2.
+IEN 41 (Internetwork Protocol Specification Version 4), dated June 1978 describes the first protocol to be called IPv4.
+The IP header is different from the modern IPv4 header.
+IEN 44 (Latest Header Formats), dated June 1978 describes another version of IPv4, also with a header different from the modern IPv4 header.
+IEN 54 (Internetwork Protocol Specification Version 4), dated September 1978 is the first description of IPv4 using the header that would be standardized in RFC 760.
+The dominant internetworking protocol in the Internet Layer in use is IPv4; the number 4 identifies the protocol version, carried in every IP datagram.
+IPv4 is described in RFC 791 (1981).

+Version number 5 was used by the Internet Stream Protocol, an experimental streaming protocol that was not adopted.[5]

+The successor to IPv4 is IPv6.
+IPv6 was a result of several years of experimentation and dialog during which various protocol models were proposed, such as TP/IX (RFC 1475), PIP (RFC 1621) and TUBA (TCP and UDP with Bigger Addresses, RFC 1347).
+Its most prominent difference from version 4 is the size of the addresses.
+While IPv4 uses 32 bits for addressing, yielding c.
+4.3 billion (4.3×109) addresses, IPv6 uses 128-bit addresses providing ca. 3.4×1038 addresses.
+Although adoption of IPv6 has been slow, as of June 2008, all United States government systems have demonstrated basic infrastructure support for IPv6.[6]

+The assignment of the new protocol as IPv6 was uncertain until due diligence assured that IPv6 had not been used previously.[7]
+Other Internet Layer protocols have been assigned version numbers,[8] such as 7 (IP/TX), 8 and 9 (historic).
+Notably, on April 1, 1994, the IETF published an April Fools' Day joke about IPv9.[9]
+IPv9 was also used in an alternate proposed address space expansion called TUBA.